Back to Top

 The Potential Limitations of Bastions

 Despite the appeal and in-depth mechanics, not all players are likely going to enjoy Bastion system.
 One of the biggest drawbacks is something that longtime RPG designer Sly Flourish recently pointed out: it’s yet another point system that players and DMs need to track.
-It also complicates how gold is spent, since the system is more reliant on Bastion Points than any sort of wealth.
+It also complicates how gold is spent, since the system is more reliant on Bastion Turns than any sort of wealth.

 Timing could also be problematic for some campaigns, since each Bastion Turn takes place over a week.
 That could require some tricky juggling of both the narrative and the rules if players are away for long stretches of time during an adventure.
+And while the rules do provide more player agency, it’s ultimately still up to the DM to decide when and how Bastion construction and use can take place.

 Final Thoughts

-The new rules are currently featured in the “Bastions and Cantrips” Unearthed Arcana playtest, which is open for feedback until October 19th.
+You can find the complete rules for Bastions in the 2024 Dungeon Master’s Guide, which is available now on D&D Beyond and Amazon.
 Below is also a recent video from Wizards of the Coast which discusses Bastions in more detail.

-More D&D News Coverage
+More D&D Rules Coverage

 A photo of Dungeons & Dragons Fanatics Managing Editor, Cameron Nichols.